Muhammed-Rajab/Todo-App/README.md

-# Todo For Chrome
+# Todo For procrastinators

-_A simple todo extension for chrome-based browsers_
+A simple todo-app made using React.js